 Richard Barthelmess also deserves credit for his performance.
-He was a versatile actor but most of his parts (with Broken Blossoms as a notable exception) were of the All American Boy variety.
+He was a versatile actor but was the All American Boy variety in Tol’able David and Way Down East.
 Dan, in contrast, is a very dark character indeed.
 He has had a rough life and he has contempt for almost everything in the world except for WAF.
 When Walter shows up and ruins the status quo, Dan’s rage flares up.
 However, the last shreds of a conscience cling on just enough to prevent him from acting on his anger.
 Barthelmess expertly shows all of these emotions with his eyes and manages to create a reasonably subtle performance in this melodrama.

 Now we have to move on to the bad news.

-The Idol Dancer has many faults that prevents it from being considered one of the greats.
+The Idol Dancer has many faults that prevents it from being considered great or even good.
 Let’s take them on one-by-one.

 First, the portrayal of race and non-European/North American culture is problematic.
 As was typical for films of this period, white actors in dark makeup are unconvincingly interspersed with performers of color.
 Many of the performances by the white actors are quite insulting in modern eyes.
 Florence Short’s performance as Pansy, a converted native woman, is particularly egregious.
 She rolls her eyes and drops into a bizarre shimmy any time a man, any man, comes within a few feet of her.

 The characters of the film debate religion and culture but there is little doubt as to whose point of view will win out.
 The Blythes are portrayed as overzealous but on the side of right.
-For example, little Donald Blythe’s forcible conversion of a native islander is played for laughs.
+For example, little Donald Blythe’s forcible conversion of an islander is played for laughs.

-I am going to talk a bit about the finale so consider yourself warned.
+I am going to talk a bit about the finale so consider yourself spoiler-warned.

 Credit should be given to the film for portraying an interracial romance in a positive light.
 The problem is that WAF is forced to shed her entire cultural identity in order to earn her happy ending.